the-draupnir-project/Draupnir/README.md

 > I offer you the ring, which was burned, laid upon the pyre of Baldr by Odin.

-Draupnir started as a fork of [Mjolnir](https://github.com/matrix-org/mjolnir), and is a continuation of Mjolnir.
-However, large sections of the the code base are now very distinct and much of Draupnir was rewritten into a library called the [matrix-protection-suite](https://github.com/Gnuxie/matrix-protection-suite).
+Draupnir started as a fork of [Mjolnir](https://github.com/matrix-org/mjolnir), in order to radically refactor the code base and break a feature freeze.
+Draupnir has now completed this refactor and large sections of the the code base are now very distinct, as much of Draupnir was rewritten.

+Draupnir remains a drop in replacement for Mjolnir and is forwards and backwards compatible.

 #### Changes in `v2.0.0-beta.*` (pre-release)